 I have been watching a TV show on the American Heroes channel.
 The first episode was called “Hitler, the opportunist”.

 At first, I thought that this show must be a re-run from years ago.
 I recognized all the footage.
 But when I looked more closely, I recognized the name Thomas Weber.
-He was making the ridiculous claim that he has “discovered” that Hitler was actually promoted to the rank of Private First Class.
-Weber seems to be making a career of trashing Hitler’s service record in World War One.
+He appears to be making the controversial claim that he has “discovered” that Hitler was actually promoted to the rank of Private First Class.
+Weber is often quoted, in sensational media articles which trash Hitler’s service record in World War One, at least sometimes a little out of context.

 There was no rank with the name Private First Class in the German Imperial Army during World War One.